aliaafee/automo-ria/automo-server/README.md

 2) Install weasy print as explained at https://weasyprint.readthedocs.io/en/stable/install.html

 Important: Following packages need to be installed in this order, or it does not work.
+Testd on Python 3.8.5 64bit

 3) pip install cffi